 Updating Web Browser Privacy Settings for Public Computers

-All three browsers mentioned above have settings that can be put in place to discard login and history information once the browser session has been closed.
+All four browsers mentioned above have settings that can be put in place to discard login and history information once the browser session has been closed.
 That means that once the “X” is clicked on a browser window, all of the info that the patron accessed has been cleared.

-|Updating Internet Explorer Privacy Settings for Public Computers||Updating Google Chrome Privacy Settings for Public Computers||Updating Firefox Privacy Settings for Public Computers|
+|Updating Internet Explorer Privacy Settings for Public Computers||Updating Microsoft Edge Privacy Settings for Public Computers||Updating Google Chrome Privacy Settings for Public Computers||Updating Firefox Privacy Settings for Public Computers|